Manumandras/philosophers/README.md

 ### `philo` mandatory

 - One thread per philosopher.
-- One mutex `pthread_mutex_t` per fork, shared by neighboring philosophers.
+- One `pthread_mutex_t` per fork, shared by neighboring philosophers.
-- Two monitor threads handle `death_flag` and `philos_satisfied_flag`.
+- Two monitor threads handle death detection and optional meal completion.
-- Optional fairness for odd counts using phased `permit` plus `done_eating` barrier.
+- Fairness is coordinated by a third monitor thread using scheduler logic.

 ### `philo_bonus` bonus

 - One process per philosopher.
-- Forks are a shared pool via one counting semaphore sem_t `forks`.
+- Forks are a shared pool via one counting semaphore `forks`.
 - Each child runs its own death monitor thread.
-- Parent runs one fairness scheduler using per philosopher `permits` plus `done_eating` barrier.
-- Parent reaps children and shuts down.
+- The parent process coordinates fairness through a third monitor thread and handles shutdown.

+### `philo_check_neighbours`

+- Same overall implementation as the mandatory version, except for the fairness logic.
+- There is no separate scheduler deciding turns.
+- Instead, each philosopher checks the meal counters of the left and right neighbors before eating.
+- A philosopher may proceed only if both neighbors have eaten at least as many times.

 <br>